ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 As an example, let's take a quick look at Karate Chop's move animation and the particle emitters it uses in *Pokémon Platinum*.

-First, we'll need to use either WazaEditor or a hex editor to identify the particle animation system that the move animation script loads (unfortunately, the PokePlatinum decompiled code uses an actual name instead of an ID, which isn't helpful in this case).
-In WazaEditor, the `SetPlayAnm 0x0 0x20 0x1` command indicates that particle animation system number `0x20` (`32` in decimal) is used.
+First, we'll need to use either WazaEffectEditor or a hex editor to identify the particle animation system that the move animation script loads (unfortunately, the PokePlatinum decompiled code uses an actual name instead of an ID, which isn't helpful in this case).
+In WazaEffectEditor, the `SetPlayAnm 0x0 0x20 0x1` command indicates that particle animation system number `0x20` (`32` in decimal) is used.

 Next, use NitroEFX to open `/wazaeffect/effectdata/waza_particle.narc` and select `32.bin` from the top left panel.
 In the bottom left panel, we can see three components, or particle emitters, contained in this particle animation system.
 These three components are called in the move animation script, as seen by the `LoadAnm 0x0 0x2 0x4`, `LoadAnm 0x0 0x0 0x4`, and `LoadAnm 0x0 0x1 0x4` commands in WazaEditor (keeping in mind that the first parameter of the `LoadAnm` command is the local ID of the currently loaded animation particle system(s) and the second parameter is the specific particle emitter to play).

 Select a specific particle emitter.
 The top right panel should now have the options to *Play Emitter* or *Play All Emitters*.
 Note that the *Play All Emitters* option may not necessarily play the emitters in the same sequence or timing as the actual move animation, as that is instead typically managed by the order of commands in the move animation script.

 For example, if you play the second particle emitter (ID of `[1]`), you'll see that it is specifically the "chopping hand" component of this whole animation.
-As such, this process may be helpful in identifying specific components of an animation to utilize when creating new move animation scripts.
+As such, this process may be helpful in identifying specific components of an animation to utilise when creating new move animation scripts.

 ![](resources/nitroefx_pt_spa32.png)